rubenprietodiaz/gmxQtools/README.md

         -C CLUSTER
                     Choose your cluster over the list.
-                    You can add more by modifying the code.
+                    You can add more by modifying the code

         -t TIME (ns)
                     Time for MD simulation (in nanoseconds)

+        -rt RUNTIME (hours)
+                    Limit of time for simulation (in hours)
     ```

 2. **File preparation for FEP calculations**: Execute `setup_fep.py` to prepare the selected complex for QligFEP simulations.
 This script trims the complex, removing unnecessary membrane and water residues for QligFEP, renumbering the system, and subsequently addressing discrepancies between residue names and atom types between QligFEP and GROMACS.

     ```bash
-        setup_md  [-c complex]
+        setup_md  [-c COMPLEX]
                   [-t TIME]

         -h, --help